hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 Messages delivered from the queue must be delivered in a batch `delivery` message as attachments.
 The ID of each attachment is used to confirm receipt.
 The ID is an opaque value, and the _Recipient_ should not infer anything from the value.

+The ONLY valid type of attachment for this message is a DIDComm Message in encrypted form.

+The `recipient_key` attribute is only included when responding to a `delivery-request` message that indicates a `recipient_key`.

 ```json=
 {
     "@id": "123456781",